2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 One of the most popular beaches in the area of Heraklion is definitely Agia Pelagia.

-Last summer, in July, I rented a small house up in the mountains, in the village of Rogdia, where I managed to disconnect from stress and write while enjoying a very simple life in the village.
+Last summer, in July, I rented a small house up in the mountains in the village of Rogdia, where I managed to disconnect from stress and write while enjoying a straightforward life there.

 The peaceful Rogdia was just a few minutes away from Agia Pelagia, which became the place to go every day after lunch.

 Agia Pelagia is a tranquil fishing village made of different bays, more or less crowded.
-The shores are perfect for lazy afternoons by the beach and for water sports and sailing.
+The shores are perfect for lazy afternoons by the beach, water sports, and sailing.

-One of my favorite beaches is a rather small pebbled beach, Psaromoura.
-Here, my kids enjoyed sup surf and kayaking, while the whole family went for an amazing boat trip to visit nearby beaches only accessible by boat.
+One of my favorite beaches is a relatively small pebbled beach, Psaromoura.
+Here, my kids enjoyed SUP surfing and kayaking, while the whole family went on a fantastic boat trip to visit nearby beaches only accessible by boat.

 2 days in Heraklion